 But sometimes we also need reminding that we don't have to apply makeup for a living to borrow these face-changing, time-saving tricks.
 Case in point: these 14 expert-approved tips that take mere seconds to put in action, but make a world of difference.

-Instead of lining your lower lash line with pencil, which can make eyes look smaller, consider sweeping a sheer layer of light brown or taupe eyeshadow along your bottom lids instead: It instantly makes your eyes look wider and more awake, helps under-eye concealer look seamless by hiding any creasing, and adds a professional-looking touch to your eye makeup overall.
+Instead of lining your lower lash line with a pencil, which can make eyes look smaller, consider sweeping a sheer layer of light brown or taupe eyeshadow along your bottom lids instead.
+It instantly makes your eyes look wider and more awake, helps under-eye concealer look seamless by hiding any creasing, and adds a professional-looking touch to your eye makeup overall.

 It seems so random, but using concealer around your nostrils is like an Instagram filter for your face IRL: By effectively making your nasolabial folds disappear, you immediately brighten up your face in a way that covering up your dark circles can't.
 (It's the kind of game-changing hack that you'll wish you had known for many a photo op past.)
 Celeb makeup artist Fabiola recommends using a pea-sized amount concealer, and make sure you blend well.

 Especially if you usually just highlight your cheekbones, cheek color can seem like an unnecessary afterthought.
 But makeup artist Matin, who works with Claire Danes, Gwyneth Paltrow, and Angelina Jolie, says not to skimp on it—a bright blush provides an instantaneous, healthy-looking glow, and prevents you from looking washed out.
 (Just make sure you know where to apply it according to your face shape!)

 So says Kira Nasat, who works with Gwyneth Paltrow, Jamie Chung, and Margot Robbie.
 "It really takes five seconds (or less) and many people tend to skip this step," she adds.
 "Plus, most people who curl their lashes end up using less mascara, which means more natural-looking lashes."